Maxwellwr/factorio-charge-transmission/README.md

 Special thanks to:

 - Mike C for the concept and not giving up on it
+- Xterminator for the video spotlight of v0.4
+- [KatherineOfSkies](https://www.youtube.com/channel/UCTIV3KbAvaGEyNjoMoNaGtQ/) for her friendly and welcoming community
-- desseb for being key on the brainstorming and playtesting
+- desseb for being key on the brainstorming and play-testing
 - Nexela for general code help and workarounds
-- [KatherineOfSkies](https://www.youtube.com/channel/UCTIV3KbAvaGEyNjoMoNaGtQ/) for her friendly and welcoming community
+- eradicator for crucial help with ups optimizations

 This mod contains graphics adapted from the icons made by [Roundicons](http://www.flaticon.com/authors/roundicons) and [Gregor Cresnar](http://www.flaticon.com/authors/gregor-cresnar) from [www.flaticon.com](http://www.flaticon.com) under a [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/) license.